ElementoLab/covid-placenta/README.md

 - Python 3.7+ (was run on 3.9.2)
 - Python packages as specified in the [requirements file](requirements.txt) - install with `make requirements` or `pip install -r requirements.txt`.
 It is paramount to have `scikit-image>=0.18.2`!

-Feel free to use some virtualization or compartimentalization software such as virtual environments or conda to install the requirements.